h-cue/To-Do-List/README.md

 # salt-jsfs-cssToDoList
 ## A to-do-list, using CSS?
-Todays task is making a completely functional and interactive To-Do-List, using only CSS.
+Todays task is making a functional and interactive To-Do-List, using only CSS.
 A wise man (Jakob) once said:
 ```If you need to learn a new language, make a to-do-list.```

 We have provided you with the html file and you are supposed to be able to:

 * Click items to mark them as done